jonidacali/InstaLikeApp/README.md

 InstaLikeApp
 ============
-Summary: Build a read-only photo viewer for Instagram which allows a user to check out popular photos.
+Summary: a read-only photo viewer for Instagram which allows a user to check out popular photos.

-Libraries used to complete project: android-async-http picasso
+Libraries used to complete project:
+* android-async-http
+* picasso

 Stories
 * Scroll through popular photos